-(b) At the discretion of the committee, members who are unable to be present and whose vote has not been cast by proxy may be polled for the purpose of recording their vote on any relicall taken by the account of the purpose of the ing their vote on any rollcall taken by the committee.
+(b) At the discretion of the committee, members who are unable to be present and whose vote has not been cast by proxy may be polled for the purpose of record-ing their vote on any mileall taken by the annuality ing their vote on any rollcall taken by the committee.
 Rule 7.
-Order of Motions.-When several motions are before the committee dealwhich related or overlapping matters, the chairman may specify the order in which the motions shall be voted upon.
+Order of Motions.-When several motions are before the committee dealor amendment, and the vote shall then be taken, unless the committee votes to con-tinue debate on such motion or amendment, as the case may be.
+The vote on a motion to continue debate on any motion or amendment shall be taken without debate.

 Rule 8.
-Bringing a Matter to a Vote.-If the chairman determines that a motion or amendment has been adequately debated, he may call for a vote on such motion or amendment, and the vote shall then be taken, unless the committee votes to continue debate on such motion or amendment, as the case may be.
-The vote on a motion to continue debate on any motion or amendment shall be taken without debate.
+Bringing a Matter to a Vote.-If the chairman determines that a motion or amendment has been adequately debated, he may call for a vote on such motion